coffee2code/quick-drafts-access/readme.txt

 Tested up to: 4.7
 Stable tag: 2.0.2

-Adds links to 'All Drafts' and 'My Drafts' under the Posts, Pages, and other custom post type sections in the admin menu.
+Adds links to 'All Drafts' and 'My Drafts' under Posts, Pages, and other custom post type sections in the admin menu.

 == Description ==